tasmota/docs/docs/DeepSleep.md

 - `System#Boot` : is occuring later in the Tasmota boot process but is always available.
 - `SYstem#Save` : is occuring right before a restart or before entering DeepSleep.

-For exemple the ruleset below turn on power right after Tasmota started, and turn it off just before entering DeepSleep
+For example the ruleset below turn on power right after Tasmota started, and turn it off just before entering DeepSleep
 ``` haskel
 Rule1 ON Power1#Boot DO Power on ENDON ON System#Save DO Power off ENDON
 ```